Work and internships

 Jenny has worked several years within communications, advocacy and awareness raising with a main focus on development and human rights issues.
 She has also worked as a journalist, with politics as her primary area of coverage.
 Her academic background is in development studies and economics.

-Julia is a financial administrator and researcher at Swedwatch.
+Julia is a financial administrator at Swedwatch.
 She has an international Bachelor's Degree in Politics and International Studies and has previously worked within the private sector.

 Linda Scott Jakobsson